marcopeereboom/toyz80/README.md

 3. `./toyz80 device=console,0x02-0x02 device=ram,0x0000-65536 load=0,src/cpuville/tinybasic2dms.bin`

 This launches the toy z80 computer with tiny basic at address 0.
 The machine will now wait for you to connect the console.
 The console is a unix socket hard coded at /tmp/toyz80.socket.
 Connecting to this socket can be done using socat in the following manner: "socat /dev/tty,rawer UNIX-CLIENT:/tmp/toyz80.socket".
 The console is where the machine output goes.

+Unfortunately Windows doesn't handle sockets the way UNIX does and therefore it does not work.
+At some point this will be fixed (who uses Windows anyway?).

 At this point the z80 computer is ready to be either started or debugged etc.